Josh Davis (swimmer): 1996 Atlanta

 At the 1996 Summer Olympics in Atlanta, Georgia, he won gold medals by swimming for the winning U.S. teams in the 4×100-meter freestyle relay and 4×200-meter freestyle relay.
 He earned a third gold medal by swimming for the first-place U.S. team in the preliminary heats of the 4×100-meter medley relay.
 He also competed in the 200-meter freestyle, and finished seventh in the event final with a time of 1:48.54.
+At the 1996 Olympics Davis was the only male athlete in any sport to win three gold medals.